Deposit invoice template UK: how to request upfront payments properly

 - VAT amount and your VAT number (if VAT registered)

-On top of these, your deposit invoice should also include:
+Additionally, your deposit invoice should include:

 - The total agreed job value, meaning the full contract price before any deposit